Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 4. Before cleaning different floors, please activate the "Water Station Not Marked (Beta)" feature in the SwitchBot App by going to S10 -> Vac & Mop.
 Wait for water to be supplied to the robot, then manually move it to the target floor.
 After completing the Vac & Mop, manually move the robot again to where the Auto-empty Station is located and use the app for trash collection and mop drying.

+Important Notice:

+When using the Water Station Not Marked (Beta) feature, please note that if the fresh water box runs out of water, the Vac & Mop task will automatically stop.
+We apologize for any inconvenience this may cause and appreciate your understanding.

 ![image](https://github.com/user-attachments/assets/1e2f2c29-3c9d-475e-93e9-5fdc9da4acba)

 Water Stations have already been placed on each floor: